AlekEagle/cumulonimbus-docs/src/api/admin/session.md

   - `id`

-    - The user who owns the session you are requesting.
+    - The user who the session belongs to.

   - `sid`